 In 2017, CMS collected the data requested by Congress, and they summarized it in the 2019 proposed physician fee schedule rule.
-They required physicians in a group practice of 10 or more physicians in 10 states to report a no-payment CPT code with every postoperative visit that was performed during the global period for that surgery during the last six months of the year.
+They required physicians in a group practice of 10 or more physicians in 10 states to report a no-payment CPT code with every postoperative visit performed during the global period for that surgery during the last six months of the year.
 And physicians reported the code over 900,000 times.
 While that seems to be a lot, CMS estimates that only 45 percent of physicians who should have reported the code based on their group size and billed procedures reported it.
 Reporting of the code by specialty varied greatly, from 4 percent for emergency medicine physicians to 92 percent for surgical oncologists.

 For surgeries with a 10-day global period, only 4 percent of procedures had a postoperative visit reported.
-For the highest volume specialties, urology was the highest with 22 percent of procedures having a postoperative visit in the global period and neurology was amongst the lowest with a 1 percent rate.
+For the highest volume specialties, urology was the highest, with 22 percent of procedures having a postoperative visit in the global period and neurology was amongst the lowest with a 1 percent rate.

 For the 90-day global period, the percentages were higher, with 67 percent of patients having at least one post-operative visit in the global period.
-Here, orthopedic surgery led the high-volume specialties with 76 percent of procedures having at least one visit.
+Here, orthopedic surgery led the high-volume specialties, with 76 percent of procedures having at least one visit.
 At the other extreme, only 45 percent of interventional cardiologists reported a post-procedure visit within the 90-day global period.

 Of course, the first reaction to this data is that since the code had no monetary value, physicians were not reporting it.
-While this may be true in some circumstances, CMS did a sub-group analysis of what they termed “robust reporters” who consistently reported their post-operative visits.
-Among that group, CMS reported that 87 percent of procedures with a 90-day global period had a postoperative visit but only 16 percent of procedures with a 10-day global period had a visit.
+While this may be true in some circumstances, CMS did a sub-group analysis of “robust reporters” who consistently reported their post-operative visits.
+Among that group, CMS reported that 87 percent of procedures with a 90-day global period had a postoperative visit, but only 16 percent of procedures with a 10-day global period had a visit.
 CMS concluded, “these findings suggest that post-operative visits following procedures with 10-day global periods are not typically being furnished rather than not being reported.”